-Established by Don Beaver ’62 ’64 and his wife, Vickie Beaver — the couple for whom the college is named — the Beaver Scholars program was created with the goal of providing support to North Carolina students with a commitment to health care careers.
-Selection of the first class of scholars for the endowed scholarship program will occur during the 2018–19 academic year.
+Donald C. Beaver ’62 ’64 and his wife, Vickie Beaver — the couple for whom Beaver College is named — established the Beaver Scholars program in 2019, with the goal of providing support to North Carolina students with a commitment to health care careers.
+As Beaver Scholars, students qualify for scholarships of $10,000 per academic year.

-The $10,000-per-year award is renewable as long as the student meets academic standards established by the college.
-Scholarships will be awarded to undergraduate and graduate students majoring in health-focused programs, with priority given to students who demonstrate a strong commitment to improving health care in the region.
+The Beaver Scholarship is renewable as long as students meet academic standards established by the college.
+Scholarships are awarded to undergraduate and graduate students from North Carolina who are majoring in health-focused programs, with priority given to students who demonstrate a strong commitment to improving health care in the region.

 What do you think?